davidkybber/knowledge-box-auth-service/src/KnowledgeBox.Auth/UseCases/README.md

 This project uses the MediatR library to implement the Mediator pattern, which helps to decouple controllers from services and provides a clean way to implement the CQRS (Command Query Responsibility Segregation) pattern.

+## Service Replacement with MediatR

+The previous `AuthService` has been replaced with MediatR handlers.
+This removes the coupling between controllers and services, allowing for:

+- Better separation of concerns
+- More focused and testable components
+- Easier extensibility with cross-cutting concerns
+- Cleaner, more maintainable code

+Instead of injecting `AuthService` into controllers, controllers now depend on `IMediator` and create/send appropriate commands or queries.

 ## Key Benefits

 1. **Decoupling**: Controllers no longer directly depend on services, reducing tight coupling between layers